Ensembl/amr-portal/frontend/src/content/usage.md

 ### Selecting AMR data for antibiotics

-The AMR data resource selected will show a view of the antibiotics for which anti-microbial resistance data is available by default.
+The AMR data resource selected will show a view of the antibiotics for which antimicrobial resistance data is available by default.

 To select antibiotics of interest: